Ketobemidone: Chemistry

 Ketobemidone is 1-methyl-4-(3-hydroxyphenyl)-4-propionylpiperidine.
 It is usually available as the hydrochloride, which is a white powder.
 It is synthesized by alkylating (3-methoxyphenyl)acetonitrile with bis(2-chloroethyl)methylamine, followed by reaction with ethylmagnesium bromide, and finally O-demethylation with hydrobromic acid.

 Because of a strong vesicant nature of bis(2-chloroethyl)methylamine there are many other routes developed for obtaining ketobemidone.
 A route depicted below lays through first alkylating the same (3-methoxyphenyl)acetonitrile with 2-chloro-N,N-dimethylethylamine or 2-chloro-N-benzyl-N-methylethylamine.
 Next, those amines are alkylated once again using a mixed 1-bromo-2-chloroethane, thus completing the piperidine ring and obtaining a quaternary ammonium salt, which can be dequaternized using thiophenol salt (for N,N-dimethylammonium) or catalytic hydrogenation (for both compounds) to a common 4-(3-methoxyphenyl)-4-cyano-1-methyl-pyperidine.
-The later yields ketobemidone after Grignard reaction with ethylmagnesium bromide and ether cleavage.
+The latter yields ketobemidone after Grignard reaction with ethylmagnesium bromide and ether cleavage.